BessieChen/Coursera-Genome-Assembly-Programming-Challenge/README.md

 6. Now in the last step since genome can be circular also so remove the overlap length between last and first read.

+#### Note:
-Note: This greedy algorithm does not work with every genome as it might not give optimal solution every time.
+This greedy algorithm does not work with every genome as it might not give optimal solution every time.

+### 02. K-Mer Composition Algorithm:
+#### What is K-mer Composition?
+Given a String ACGTACTAT.
+Its 3-mer Composition is (ACG, CGT, GTA, TAC, ACT, CTA, TAT).

+#### steps:
+1. Read the k-mer composition of the graph.

+2. Create the De-Bruijn graph from the k-mer composition.

+3. Find an eulerian cycle in the graph.

+4. Construct the genome from the found cycle.